Application InstructionsThe application deadline for the Fall 2015 Cohort application is now closed.

 STEP 1: Submit your application to CSUSM

-A. Click the following link: CSD Application
+A. Click the following link: "MS SLP Application"

 B. Click the "Register" link and follow the instructions to create your account.
 Be sure to write down your username and password to use at a later time.